OSINTELProject/Rblogdown/content/Musings/Sourcing Philosphy.md

 For a specific topic in general like focusing on JCPOA I do not have designated sources for information aside from periodically checking IAEA reports and looking at global headlines.

 I am sharing an [opml file](https://1drv.ms/u/s!AtY0cenSg7uRbpvXPmUOWQ169Kg) for some of my RSS feeds I look at.
-Again this is far from perfect because other sources I look at don't have RSS feeds built i and sometimes my sources change.
+Again this is far from perfect because other sources I look at don't have RSS feeds built in and sometimes my sources change.